clownmeister/czech-holidays/README.md

 ## Overview

-`@clownmeister/czech-holidays` is a lightweight TypeScript package for managing Czech holidays.
-It provides functionality to determine if a given date is a Czech holiday and to retrieve the name of a holiday for a specific date.
+`@clownmeister/czech-holidays` is a lightweight TypeScript package for managing public Czech holidays.

 ## Features